AvePoint/cloud-api/docs/docs/services-and-features/insights/exportJobs/exportJobStatus.md

 # Retrieve Export Job Status

-This API method (`/insights/job/{jobId}/exportstatus` navigation property) allows users to retrieve the status of an activity export job.
+This API method (`/insights/job/{jobId}/exportstatus` navigation property) allows users to retrieve the status of an export job.
 This method is useful for monitoring the progress and completion status of export jobs.

 ## Permission